umairkz/EK/README.md

 ---- How to Compile and Install ----

 How to compile and install instructions will be added later in the project as we do further development to this base application.
+Data Management Application is an Eclipse Project.
+Have tried to compile at command line but it failed as it wasn't able to import jdom package.

 ---- Credits ----